haiicmu/haiicmu.github.io/docs/index.md

 You cannot use late days for quizzes.

 ## In-Class Activity
-During this class, we will conduct research on how a novel team-based learning activity influences the understanding of the social aspects of fairness metrics in machine learning.
+During this class on Sept 10th, we will conduct research on how a novel team-based learning activity influences the understanding of the social aspects of fairness metrics in machine learning.
 This research will involve completing an in-class (during lecture time) activity for a better